 - We believed that a picture is worth a thousand words and wanted to increase the memorable aspect of patterns of behaviors to quicken learning time and retention.

 Each character is connected to a Tilt pattern, but here's the thing a lot of people miss at first.
 Our characters are not a direct reflection of your whole self.
 You are not an Anole, Leopard Gecko, Draco lizard or an Iguana.
-They represent that part of the brain you rely on most naturally.
-So, as a Connection, for instance, you may find that you have a natural tendency to be amicable.
+They represent that part of yourself that you rely on most naturally.
+So, as a Connection True Tilt, for instance, you may find that you have a natural tendency to be amicable.
 When you are leaning too far into that tendency though, you may default to saying, "yes" to everything, in an effort to please those around you.
-This is your lizard brain kicking in and saying, "Hey, I'm kind of freaking out here, let's use this survival tactic you learned in your past to make sure everyone still loves you."
+This is your instinctual, "lizard brain" kicking in and saying, "Hey, I'm kind of freaking out here, let's use this survival tactic you learned in your past to make sure everyone still loves you."
 Our cartoons allow us to exaggerate and hyper-focus on these kinds of principles when we want to teach or demonstrate something important.
 Some traits are positive, and some can be a little less desirable.
 This approach allows us to bring everything out into light and comfortably look at both with equal focus.

 Furthermore, you are not just one pattern of behavior either.
 We all have all four tilting patterns inside of us, to varying degrees.
 This means that all four of the lizard characters represent a part of us that we know how to be in certain contexts.
 If you’re not sure about the look of your lizard, remember you have all four of them as a whole person.
 Embrace them all!